mikeerickson/vue-taggable-select2/README.md

 2. It's easier on the DOM.

     Other components will load up all the options available in the select element.
-This can be heavy. vue-taggable-select makes an executive decision that you probably will not want to scroll more than N options before you want to narrow things down a bit.
+This can be heavy. vue-taggable-select2 makes an executive decision that you probably will not want to scroll more than N options before you want to narrow things down a bit.
 You can change this, but the default is 30.

 3. Snappy Event Handling